Politics of Iran: Supreme Leader

 the amount of transparency in elections in Iran, and who is to be fired and reinstated in the Presidential cabinet.

 The Supreme Leader is appointed by the Assembly of Experts.
-However, all candidates to the Assembly of Experts, the President and the Majlis (Parliament), are selected by the Guardian Council, half of whose members are selected by the Supreme Leader of Iran.
-Also, all directly elected members after the vetting process by the Guardian Council still have to be approved by the Supreme Leader.
+All candidates to the Assembly of Experts, the President and the Majlis (Parliament), are selected by the Guardian Council, half of whose members are selected by the Supreme Leader of Iran.
+All directly elected members after the vetting process by the Guardian Council still have to be approved by the Supreme Leader.

 Guardian Council

 The Guardian Council is an appointed and constitutionally mandated 12-member council with considerable power.
 It approves or vetoes legislative bills from the Islamic Consultative Assembly (the Iranian Parliament), supervises elections, and approves or forbids candidates seeking office to the Assembly of Experts, the Presidency and the parliament.
-Six of its twelve members are Islamic faqihs (expert in Islamic Law) selected by the Supreme Leader of Iran, and the other six are jurists nominated by the Head of the Judicial system (who is also appointed by the Supreme Leader), and approved by the Iranian Parliament.
+Six of its twelve members are Islamic faqihs (expert in Islamic Law) selected by the Supreme Leader of Iran.
+The other six are jurists nominated by the Head of the Judicial system (who is also appointed by the Supreme Leader), and approved by the Iranian Parliament.